 It’s said there are approximately 11,000 azulejo tiles covering the outside of the church.

-Views of Vila Nova de Gaia as seen from the Porto side of the River Douro.
+Views of Vila Nova de Gaia from the Porto side of the River Douro.

-This is the real reason you come to Porto – to sample its famous port wine.
+Because this is the real reason you come to Porto, right?

 Inside the Sandeman cave, home to hundreds of aging barrels of port wine.
 It smells so good in there.